jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-2.md

 Therefore, his account of things was attacked from all quarters.

-10 To confute so odious a doctrine, it was necessary to prove that the mind was naturally endowed with a faculty which it used to distinguish right and wrong, antecedent to human laws.
+{{< s v="10" >}} To confute so odious a doctrine, it was necessary to prove that the mind was naturally endowed with a faculty which it used to distinguish right and wrong, antecedent to human laws.

-11 Dr. Cudworth justly observed that laws could not be the original source of those distinctions.
+{{< s v="11" >}} Dr. Cudworth justly observed that laws could not be the original source of those distinctions.
 Since on the supposition of such a law, it must be=
 - right to obey it and wrong to disobey it, or
 - indifferent whether we obeyed or disobeyed it.